 If the cancer affects more than 1 area of the body, you may have treatment with anti-cancer drugs.
 These treat cancer wherever it is in the body.
 Sometimes a combination of treatments is used.
 Different drug treatments can be used to treat advanced rectal cancer.
-The main treatment is chemotherapy (pages 82 to 93).
+The main treatment is chemotherapy.
 Other drug treatments for advanced rectal cancer include targeted therapy and immunotherapy.
 Your doctors may give you targeted therapy with chemotherapy.

-The type of targeted therapy or immunotherapy drugs you may have depends on the results of tests on the rectal cancer cells (pages 22) to 25).
+The type of targeted therapy or immunotherapy drugs you may have depends on the results of tests on the rectal cancer cells.
 For example, it may depend on whether: